 - Communicate why they will be the best match for the company.

-More than anything, a great resume explains results and provides evidence that a person is a go-getter and a team player.
+More than anything, a great resume explains results and provides evidence that a person is a go-getter and an ideal team player.
 For resumes, scan job experience for information that fits the position.
 While education can be an indicator of success, it doesn’t necessarily determine a person’s abilities.
 It’s more important to find signs of grit, hard work, and passion.
 For example, notice if a person received a significant promotion in a short period of time.

 - What do you like doing professionally?